Medical Policy: 02.04.65

 The diagnosis of malignancy in the case of PTC is primarily based on cytologic features.
-If an FNA in case of PTC is indeterminate, surgical biopsy with intraoperative pathology consultation is most often diagnostics, although the efficacy and therefore use will vary across institutions, surgeons, and pathologists.
+If FNA in a case of PTC is indeterminate, surgical biopsy with intraoperative pathology consultation is most often diagnostic, although the efficacy and therefore use will vary across institutions, surgeons, and pathologists.

 For follicular carcinoma, the presence of invasion of the tumor capsule or of blood vessels is diagnostic and cannot be determined by cytology, because tissue sampling is necessary to observe these histologic characteristics.
 Intraoperative diagnosis of follicular carcinoma is challenging and often not feasible, because extensive sampling of the tumor and capsule is usually necessary and performed on postoperative permanent sections.

-Various mutations have been discovered in thyroid cancer.
-The 4 gene mutations that are most common and carry the highest impact on tumor diagnosis and prognosis are BRAF and RAS point mutations and RET/PTC and PAX8/PPARy rearrangements.
+Various genetic variants have been discovered in thyroid cancer.
+The 4 gene mutations that are most common and carry the highest impact on tumor diagnosis and prognosis are BRAF and RAS single-nucleotide variants (SNVs) and RET/PTC and PAX8/PPARy rearrangements.

-Papillary carcinomas carry point mutations of the BRAF and RAS genes, as well as RET/PTC and TRK rearrangements, all of which are able to activate the mitogen-activated protein kinase (MAPK) pathway.
+Papillary carcinomas carry single-nucleotide variants (SNVs) of the BRAF and RAS genes, as well as RET/PTC and TRK rearrangements, all of which are able to activate the mitogen-activated protein kinase (MAPK) pathway.
 These mutually exclusive mutations are found in more than 70% of papillary carcinomas.
-BRAF mutations are highly specific for PTC.
-Follicular carcinomas harbor either RAS mutations or PAX8/PPARy rearrangement.
-These mutations are also mutually exclusive and identified in 70% to 75% of follicular carcinomas.
-Genetic alterations involving PI3K/AKT signaling pathway also occur in thyroid tumors, although rare in well differentiated thyroid cancers and have higher prevalence in less differentiated thyroid carcinomas.
-Additional mutations known to occur in poorly differentiated and anaplastic carcinomas involve the TP53 and CTNNB1 genes.
-Medullary carcinomas, which can be familial or sporadic, frequently possess point mutations located in the RET gene.
+BRAF SNVs are highly specific for PTC.
+Follicular carcinomas harbor either RAS SNVs or PAX8/PPARy rearrangement.
+These mutations identified in 70% to 75% of follicular carcinomas.
+Genetic alterations involving PI3K/AKT signaling pathway also occur in thyroid tumors, although they are rare in well differentiated thyroid cancers and have higher prevalence in less differentiated thyroid carcinomas.
+Additional variants known to occur in poorly differentiated and anaplastic carcinomas involve the TP53 and CTNNB1 genes.
+Medullary carcinomas, which can be familial or sporadic, frequently possess SNVs located in the RET gene.

 Genetic alterations associated with thyroid cancer can be assessed using gene expression profiling, which refers to analysis of messenger RNA (mRNA) expression levels of many genes simultaneously.
 Several gene expression profiling tests are now available to biologically stratify tissue from thyroid nodules.

 The Afirma Gene Expression Classifier (Afirma GEC; Veracyte, South San Francisco, CA) analyzes the expression of 142 different genes to determine patterns associated with benign findings on surgical biopsy.
-It is designed to be used for thyroid nodules that have an “indeterminate” classification on FNA as a method to select patients who are at low risk for cancer (“rule out”).
+It is designed to be used for thyroid nodules that have an “indeterminate” classification on FNA as a method to select patients (“rule out”) who are at low risk for cancer.

-ThyraMIR (Interpace Diagnostics, Parisippany, N.J.) is a microRNA expression based classifier that is intended for use in thyroid nodules with indeterminate cytology on FNA following a negative result from the ThyGenX Thyroid Oncogene Panel.
+ThyraMIR (Interpace Diagnostics, Parisippany, N.J.) is a microRNA expression based classifier intended for use in thyroid nodules with indeterminate cytology on FNA following a negative result from the ThyGenX Thyroid Oncogene Panel.
 There are 10 microRNAs evaluated.

 Walsh et. al. verified the analytic performance of the Afirma GEC in the classification of cytologically indeterminate FNAs from thyroid nodules.
 The analytic performance studies were designed to characterize the stability of the RNA in the aspirates during collection and shipment, analytical sensitivity and specificity, and assay performance studies including intranodule, intraassay, and interlaboratory reproducibility.
 Concordance of the GEC calls was 100% for samples tested under different shipping conditions, 97.2% across different RNA input amounts, 100% under different dilutions with normal tissue, 96% across different genomic DNA contamination amounts.
 The intra-assay, interassay, interlaboratory, and intranodule concordances were 93.9%, 97%, 100%, and 95%, respectively.
 The authors concluded that the analytic sensitivity and specificity, robustness, and quality control of the GEC were successfully verified.